Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

 ---
-description: Tutorial for getting started with Babylon CLI v5
+description: Getting started with Babylon 5
 ---

-# Getting started with Babylon v5
+# Getting started with Babylon 5

-This is a guide to getting started with Babylon v5.
-You'll learn how to install, run, and experiment Babylon commands.
+In this guide you'll learn how to install Babylon 5, run Babylon commands, and experiment with the tool.

 --8<-- 'docs/partials/installation/from_source.md'

-Now that you have a fully functional installation of Babylon, you can check the next steps to learn how to start running commands.
+Now that you have a fully functional installation of Babylon, you can check the next steps and learn how to start running commands.

 ## Setup Babylon